unm-historiography/2021-fall/bibliographies/michaelm.md

 ---
 ### Herf, Jeffrey and Mazal Holocaust Collection. *Divided Memory: The Nazi Past in the Two Germanys*.
 Cambridge, Mass.: Harvard University Press, 1997.

+---
+### Kershaw, Ian. *The Nazi Dictatorship: Problems and Perspectives of Interpretation.* London; Baltimore, Md.: E. Arnold, 1985.